abostroem/asassn15oz/README.md

+# Signatures of Circumstellar Interaction in the Type IIL Supernova ASASSN-15oz
-This repository contains all of the automated scripts I used to produce the paper:
+This repository contains all of the automated scripts I used to produce the paper<sup>1</sup>:
 [Signatures of Circumstellar Interaction in the Type IIL Supernova ASASSN-15oz](https://ui.adsabs.harvard.edu//#abs/2019arXiv190109962A/abstract).
 All spectroscopic data of ASASSN-15oz is available on WISeREP (https://wiserep.weizmann.ac.il).
 All photometric data of ASASSN-1oz is available in the SNDAVIS database (http://dark.physics.ucdavis.edu/sndavis/transient).